Karol-G/Gcam/README.md

 # Gcam

-Gcam is an easy to use framework that makes model predictions more interpretable for humans.
+Gcam is an easy to use Pytorch framework that makes model predictions more interpretable for humans.
 It allows the generation of attention maps with multiple methods like Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++.